gabriellawagio/landing-page-TOP/README.md

 # landing-page-TOP
 Second TOP project.
-Landing page built with HTML and CSS
+Landing page built with HTML and CSS flexbox.
+The page however is non-responsive